Jakub-Ner/Jakub-Ner/src/content/pages/featured-projects.md

 ### [Expo SMS](https://github.com/Jakub-Ner/expo-sms-module)

-A Kotlin module for sending and receiving SMS messages with bindings in JavaScript, designed to work seamlessly as an Expo module.
+A **Kotlin** module for sending and receiving SMS messages with bindings in **JavaScript**, designed to work seamlessly as an Expo module.

 ### [Android projects](https://github.com/Jakub-Ner/android-projects)

-A collection of Android projects where I explored various Android development concepts, including Fragments, Activities, Layouts, Navigation, Drawers, and the Jetpack Compose Toolkit.
+A collection of **Android** projects where I explored various Android development concepts, including Fragments, Activities, Layouts, Navigation, Drawers, and the Jetpack Compose Toolkit.

 ### [History Compass](https://worcare.my.canva.site/kompas-historii)

-We developed History Compass, a React-Native app that uses an API to provide information about monuments.
+We developed History Compass, a **React-Native** app that uses an API to provide information about monuments.
 The app shows the nearest monuments and redirects users to detailed pages for more information, comments, or saving for later.
 The challenge was addressing the lack of comprehensive records, fading memories, and the tendency to associate sightseeing only with travel.
 Our solution encourages exploration, engages the community, and brings information about Polish